kevinoli/truongak-portfolio/README.md

 Open the project folder and Navigate to `/src/`. <br/>
 You will find all the components used and you can edit your information accordingly.

+You can fork this if you want to use any of the elements!
+If you wanna give me credit link [kevinoli](https://github.com/kevinoli/truongak-portfolio)